-As at 24 December 2022, the full £150m of the facility was available in addition to the Group's cash and short-term investments as shown on the Balance Sheet.
+As at 30 December 2023, the full £150m of the facility was available in addition to the Group's cash as shown on the Balance Sheet.

 If the Group were to use the facility, it would carry interest at a rate of SONIA plus a margin of between 100 and 175 basis points, with the margin being dependent on the ratio of total net debt to EBITDA.